-- Introduce basic tools for structure prediction - We will restrict to sequence prediction - ▶ Understand what tools we can use from standard classification - Learning paradigms and algorithms, in essence, work here too - However, computations behind algorithms are prohibitive - Understand what tools we can use from existing formalisms for structured data - ▶ We will use inference algorithms for tractable computations - E.g., algorithms for HMMs (Viterbi, forward-backward) will play a major role in today's methods
+- Introduce basic concepts for structured prediction - We will restrict to sequence prediction - ▶ What can we can borrow from standard classification? - Learning paradigms and algorithms, in essence, work here too - However, computations behind algorithms are prohibitive - ▶ What can we borrow from HMM and other structured formalisms? - Representations of structured data into feature spaces - ► linference/search algorithms for tractable computations - E.g., algorithms for HMMs (Viterbi, forward-backward) will play a major role in today's methods